odrodrig/RAG-LLM-Service/codeengine-setup/README.md

 ## Manual method

-to deploy manually, see [Deploy the RAG LLM Application into Code Engine step by step](./manual-setup.md)
+To deploy manually, see [Deploy the RAG LLM Application into Code Engine step by step](./manual-setup.md)

 ## Accessing the URL on Code Engine